omm-prakash/Transformer/README.md

 ## Overview

 The Transformer model architecture has become a cornerstone in various NLP applications, including machine translation, text summarization, and language understanding tasks.
 This implementation aims to provide a clear and concise version of the Transformer model, making it accessible for educational purposes and experimentation.
+The code uses the `Hogging Face` tokenizer for token creation.

 ### Features
 1. **Self-Attention Mechanism**: The core of the Transformer model, self-attention allows the model to weigh the importance of different input tokens dynamically.